Tepatitlán

 Tepatitlán means “Hard Stone Place”, in the Nahuatl language.

-However recent artifactual discoveries indicate that the name may actually have a different meaning than the one that is conventionally accepted.
+However recent artifactual discoveries indicate that the name may have a different meaning than the one that is conventionally accepted.
 The matter has yet to be settled conclusively by scholars and officials.

 The nickname of the city is “Tepa”.